cogilabs/ElitePanel/README.md

 ## Introduction

-The **Elite Panel Control App** is an Electron-based software made to configure the **Elite Panel**, a control panel designed for simulation games such as Elite Dangerous and American Truck Simulator.
+The **ElitePanel Control App** is an Electron-based software made to configure the **ElitePanel**, a control panel designed for simulation games such as Elite Dangerous and American Truck Simulator.
 It allows users to create, modify, and save profiles for buttons and levers, providing custom key mappings and configurations.

 ## Features